 Thimphu, Paro, Trongsa, Taga Dzong, Phuntsholing, Punakha, Samdrup Jongkhar, Wangdue Phodrang and Geylegphug.

-Flights are connected with Bangkok, Singapore, Kathmandu, Delhi, Dhaka, Kolkata, Gaya and Bagdogra.
-Airports are in Paro (Paro Airport), Trashigang (Youngphulla Airport), Jakar (Bumthang Airport), and Gelephu (Gelephu Airport)
+Flights are connected with Bangkok, Singapore, Kathmandu, Delhi, Dhaka, Kolkata, Gaya, and Bagdogra.
+Airports are in Paro (Paro Airport), Trashigang (Yongphulla Airport), Jakar (Bumthang Airport), and Gelephu (Gelephu Airport)

 There are at least 753947 people live in Bhutan.